 1. It allows for "domain" log-ins, which is often used in office network environments.

 2. If you need to log into your computer with Remote Desktop, the "host" computer you're logging into needs to be running Pro.

 3. Pro versions support more RAM, though Windows 8 makes this a non-issue:

 Windows 7 Professional (64-bit): 192 GB

-Note: There's been quite a bit of controversy surrounding Windows 8's user interface changes.
-It is unarguably the most significant change to the Windows UI in twenty years.
-I'm not going to wade into the ensuing controversy in this post - there is plenty of information available on the web - I'll only say that, as someone who was very unhappy with the initial W8 release, I find W8.1 with the latest updates to be very usable though annoyances remain...
+Note on Windows 8: There's been quite a bit of controversy surrounding Windows 8's user interface changes, which I'm not going to wade into here - there is plenty of information available on the web - I'll only say that, as someone who was very unhappy with the initial W8 release, I find W8.1 with the latest updates to be very usable though annoyances remain...
 YMMV.
 Suffice it to say, Revit runs exactly the same on W8 as it does on any other version of Windows, and by most accounts, W8 is the fastest and most stable version of Windows yet.
 Most PCs are now shipping with W8.1 as a default (and W8.1 is a free update from W8 if you have that).
 If you are purchasing a new system that is only available with Windows 8/8.1, but you'd rather use Windows 7, there are two possibilities.
 First, contact the manufacturer or supplier about any available options to "downgrade" to W7 for free.
 Second, you can still purchase an OEM version of W7 through retail channels and install it yourself.

-Get Windows 8.1 Pro or 7 Pro 64-bit (W8.1 strongly encouraged for systems with a 4K or HiDPI display - see below)
+Get Windows 8.1 Pro or 7 Pro 64-bit (I recommend W8.1 at this point in time, and strongly encourage it for systems with a 4K or HiDPI display - see below)